 Our school uses School Messenger, our website and e-mail to keep families informed of upcoming school and community events.
-Please provide the school with an e-mail address to send notices (weekly) and newsletters (monthly) to help save the amount of paper we send to your home.
-Our weekly communication is called the "Hawk Squawk" and is sent home on Friday afternoons or early evening.
-Newsletters are sent by e-mail and posted on our school website at the first of each month.
-In addition, there is a wealth of information for parents as well many pictures of the variety of activities that go on each year and samples of some student work.
+Please provide the school with an e-mail address to send notices (weekly) to help save the amount of paper we send to your home.
+Our weekly communication is sent home during the weekend.

-We hope that your child's time at Hampton Elementary school is happy and productive.
+We hope that your child's time at Hampton Elementary School is happy and productive.
 We are available to discuss matters with parents, to ensure that every child achieves his or her full potential.
-If, at any time, you have any concerns about your child at school, then please do not hesitate to contact the school and, if necessary, make an appointment to see relevant staff members to discuss any issue.
-It is important that parents and caregivers support the school in its constant drive to raise standards and we would much rather discuss any grievance with you than it being discussed in other forums.
+If, at any time, you have any concerns about your child at school, then please do not hesitate to contact the school and, if necessary, make an appointment to see relevant staff members to discuss an issue.
+It is important that parents and caregivers support the school in its constant drive to raise standards and we would much rather discuss a grievance with you than it being discussed in other forums.
 Therefore, we would recommend that any concerns or issues are not discussed on social media sites as this could be potentially damaging for the school and pupils.